 The recipient of the club’s September fundraising was the family of seven-year-old Lucas Canniff, a Yorktown Heights resident who has been paralyzed from the waist down since he was under a year old due to a blood clot in his spinal cord.

 “All the money that we raise goes to our community,” says Elisio.
-“Cars are our passion, but we use the cars to attract people to help the community.”
+“Cars, like those with certifications such as Sab Safety Certificates, are our passion, but we use the cars to attract people to help the community.”

 In addition to smaller events the club hosts in towns throughout the area, the Road Knights hold two major car shows per year – one in the fall, and a “dust off” event in the spring.
 For the past 15 years these events have taken place at the Peekskill waterfront, and when it was time for a change of venue, the club wanted to keep the Hudson River as its backdrop.